yanxi0830/reinforcement-learning-an-introduction/chapter03/notes/chapter03.md

   - still unable to solve due to memory/cpu
   - approximations must be made

-- concerned with cases in which optimal solutions cannot be found but must be approximated in some way
+- RL: concerned with cases in which optimal solutions cannot be found but must be approximated in some way

----